The way you receive benefits and tax credits is changing.

 - are homeless and the council has placed you in temporary accommodation or you live in specified accommodation (where you receive care, support or supervision) or are in accommodation provided as a result of domestic violence

 If you do not fall into any of the categories above you will need to claim Universal Credit for help with your rent.
+Please only use this link to the genuine .Gov website to make or manage your claim Universal Credit, as we have been made aware of scam websites.

 From 16 January 2019 the DWP have made further changes and you can now also continue to claim Housing Benefit if you currently receive the Severe Disability Premium within your existing DWP benefits.